braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/locations_and_geofences.md

 ## Step 3: Check for Braze background push

 Braze syncs geofences to devices using background push notifications.
-Follow the [iOS customization][7] article to ensure that your application does not take any unwanted actions upon receiving Braze's geofence sync notifications.
+Follow the [ignoring silent push][7] article to ensure that your application does not take any unwanted actions upon receiving Braze's geofence sync notifications.

 ## Step 4: Add NSLocationAlwaysUsageDescription to your Info.plist

 Add the key `NSLocationAlwaysUsageDescription` and `NSLocationAlwaysAndWhenInUseUsageDescription` to your `info.plist` with a `String` value that has a description of why your application needs to track location.
 Both keys are required by iOS 11 or later.

 This description will be shown when the system location prompt requests authorization and should clearly explain the benefits of location tracking to your users.

 ## Step 5: Request authorization from the user

-The Geofences feature is only functional while `Always` location authorization is granted.
+The geofences feature is only functional while `Always` location authorization is granted.

 To request for `Always` location authorization, use the following code: